Symphony No. 6 (Mahler): Erwin Ratz edition (1963)

 The 1968 Eulenberg Edition of the Sixth Symphony, edited by Hans Redlich, restores most of Mahler's original orchestration and utilises the original order of Scherzo/Andante for the order of the middle movements.

-Kubik edition (2010–present)
+Reinhold Kubik edition (2010)

-The most recent IGMG critical edition of the Sixth Symphony was published in 2010, under the general editorship of Reinhold Kubik, and uses the Andante/Scherzo order for the middle movements.
+The IGMG published the next critical edition of the Sixth Symphony in 2010, under the general editorship of Reinhold Kubik.
+This edition uses the Andante/Scherzo order for the middle movements.
 Kubik had previously declared in 2004:

-"As the current Chief Editor of the Complete Critical Edition, I declare the official position of the institution I represent is that the correct order of the middle movements of Mahler's Sixth Symphony is Andante-Scherzo."
+As the current Chief Editor of the Complete Critical Edition, I declare the official position of the institution I represent is that the correct order of the middle movements of Mahler's Sixth Symphony is Andante-Scherzo.

 This statement has been criticised, in the manner of earlier criticism of Ratz, on several levels: